mavryk-network/mavryk-protocol/docs/shell/p2p.rst

 ======================

-This document explains the inner workings of the peer-to-peer layer of the Tezos shell.
+This document explains the inner workings of the peer-to-peer layer of the Mavryk shell.
 This part is in charge of establishing and maintaining network connections with other nodes (gossip).

 The P2P layer is instantiated by the node.
 It is parameterized by the